 The Sitting Project was founded to explore and demystify the benefits and techniques of meditation.
 The hope is to provide people with information and education regarding the various traditions of meditation and to cut through the spiritual mumbo jumbo that often is perceived to surround it and get straight to the core of what meditation is really about and how it promotes qualities like awareness, compassion, mindfulness, stress reduction, understanding, and the search for basic human happiness.

 As the goals of the Sitting Project have evolved, there is an increasing focus on public sits.
-As of 2015 we have done multiple public group sits in NYC, Denver, CO and Boulder, CO with the expectation to expand to larger and more geographically diverse sits.
+As of 2017 we have done multiple public group sits in New York City, Denver, CO and Boulder, CO with the expectation to expand to larger and more geographically diverse sits.

 Want to get involved?
 Have questions?